 Here’s a rundown of the most well-known web browsers:

-Edge is a brand-new browser which is barely a year old.
+Edge is a brand-new browser which around two years old.
 It offers a clean interface and smooth surfing but lacks a bit of the experience of its rivals.

 The browser fits perfectly into Microsoft’s mission of making Windows 10 usable across various devices.
 So your Favourites are automatically synced to your Windows 10 Mobile (if you have one).